 2. Can my teenager work in Singapore as a non-citizen or PR?

+Yes, it’s possible to send your teen out to work in Singapore.
 If your teenager is in Singapore on a Student Pass, MOM has given us the following info:

 Students working part-time during school vacations